malisetti/go-angular/README.md

 angular js web app(backed by golang) to show and rate cute puppies

-1. create http server with go
+1. create http server with golang
   * expose apis
     * fetch puppies
     * like a puppy